Tips to help you boost your sleep hygiene

 The ultra-compact SleepTunerTM is like a sleep lab that fits in your pocket.
 SleepTuner is the smallest wearable that can reveal how your breathing and position impact your sleep quality.Learn More

 Wake up at the same time every day.
 If you experience increased awake time during the night, resist the urge to sleep in.
-It’s also important to avoid daytime napping as it can throw off your sleep cycle.
+It’s also important to know that daytime napping can throw off your sleep cycle.

 Having trouble staying asleep?

-As equally frustrating as having trouble falling asleep is having trouble staying asleep.
-And just like the latter, you should refrain from looking at any screens (phone, tablet, laptop and tv) as a means to make you sleepy as they suppress melatonin production in the brain, making it more difficult for you to fall back asleep.
+Equally frustrating as having trouble falling asleep is having trouble staying asleep.
+Want to get back to sleep and save some money?
+Skip the infomercials on TV.
+As it is with getting to sleep initially you should refrain from looking at any screens (phone, tablet, laptop and tv) as they suppress melatonin production in the brain, making it more difficult for you to fall back asleep.
+Pull out that old term paper and read a few pages…that should have you sleeping in no time.

 Eat a healthy diet and avoid large meals before bedtime.
 Wait two to three hours after your last meal before going to bed.
 This allows digestion to occur and the contents of your stomach to move into your small intestine, helping to prevent heartburn and reflux which can wake you up.